-Maintaining control over your Italian Mastiff at all times is essential, on or off-leash.
+Maintaining control over your Italian Mastiff is essential, on or off-leash.
 Your dog may require some extra lessons before it’s ready to go on walks or visit the dog park.
 If visiting dog parks, your pet needs good recall skills.

-Owners need to make sure their dogs, regardless of their size, realize who is in charge.
 When a dog is the size of a Cane Corso, it needs to understand that it is not allowed to dominate everyone.
+Owners must ensure their dogs, regardless of size, realize who is in charge.
 There are ways to accomplish this task easily.

-When a dog owner needs to assert authority, they need to avoid babying the dog and acting harsh or dictatorial.
-Positive reinforcement methods that use treats or praise can effectively show a dog that its owner is in charge.
+When a dog owner needs to assert authority, they must avoid babying the dog and acting harsh or dictatorial.
+Positive reinforcement methods that use treats or praise can show a dog that its owner is in charge.

-One of the most important things that a Corso owner needs to know is getting a trainer’s help.
+One of the essential things a Corso owner needs to know is getting a trainer’s help.
 Using a dog training professional before things get out of hand can be helpful for a dog and its owner and safer for everyone involved.

 If a dog continually disobeys commands, has a reactionary attitude toward other people or animals, or shows signs of aggression, seeking help is a good idea.
 Without intervention, your dog could end up in dire circumstances.

 When you seek a trainer, you will want to consider one who has experience dealing with aggression issues.
-If possible, you may want to find someone who has worked with Cane Corsos before.
+If possible, you may want to find someone who has worked with Cane Corsos.
 Large dog experience helps in any case, regardless.

 Is the Cane Corso Safe Around Your Family?

-World Dog Finder considers whether Cane Corsos are safe around families an important question.
+World Dog Finder considers an essential question of whether Cane Corsos are safe around families.
 These dogs do well with socialization and training, but what about kids and pets?

 One of the things that makes these dogs suitable for family settings is their protectiveness toward children.
 However, if you have younger children, they should be discouraged from running or shouting when around these dogs.

-The problem associated with young children running and screaming around these dogs is that this behavior triggers the dog’s prey instincts.
-A child could end up getting injured if the dog jumps on and bites them.
+The problem with young children running and screaming around these dogs is that this behavior triggers the dog’s prey instincts.
+A child could get injured if the dog jumps on and bites them.

-Your kids need to learn how to play with the dog without causing problems.
-Once the kids and dog become acclimated to each other, playtime will be a lot more fun all around.
+Your kids need to learn to play with the dog without causing problems.
 Play with dogs this size should always be supervised.
+Once the kids and dog acclimate to each other, playtime will be much more fun.

-If your kids play activities take them outside the yard, you shouldn’t be surprised if the dog follows them.
+Some people feel threatened because of the dog’s size and act accordingly.
+If your kids play activities, take them outside the yard, you shouldn’t be surprised if the dog follows them.
 However, allowing a dog this size to roam loose may not be wise.
-Some people feel threatened because of the dog’s size and act accordingly.

 Older children and teens may enjoy walking an Italian Mastiff.
 The dog will need excellent leash manners, and kids will need to walk the dog properly.
 One of the best ways to control these dogs is to use a tactical harness with a slip leash.